-Years ago my Mother showed me how to make these amazingly delicious microwave twice baked potatoes.
-Today I will show you just how easy they are to make.
+Years ago my mother taught me how to make amazingly delicious microwave twice baked potatoes.
+Today, I will show you just how easy they are to make.

-First, grab some potatoes.
-Any variety will work, however, I usually use Russet potatoes (also known as Idaho Potatoes).
-I like this particular variety because they tend to have a little bit tougher skin than other varieties so the skins work perfectly as “bowls.”
+Any variety of potatoes will work, however, we like to use Russet potatoes which are also known as Idaho Potatoes.
+We like this particular variety because they tend to have a little bit tougher skin than other varieties, therefore, the skins work perfectly as “bowls.”

 Next, poke the potatoes several times on each side with a fork.

 I start by baking mine for 4 minutes then flip them over and bake at 2 minutes increments until they are fully cooked.
 You can check to see if the potatoes are finished by gently squeezing them with an oven mitt.

 Using an oven mitt, remove one potato at a time from the microwave.
 (Leave the other potatoes in the microwave so they stay hot).
 Slice approximately 1/4 inch off the side of the potato with a sharp knife.
-Gently scoop out the inside of the potato into a mixing bowl.
+Using a spoon, gently scoop out the inside of the potato into a mixing bowl.
 Be careful not to get too close to the potato skin because you do not want to punch a big hole in them.

 The potato skins are not very pretty by themselves and sometimes they tear just a little.
 It’s best if there are no holes or tears, but don’t worry.
 Your potatoes will be delicious either way and often times the potatoes ooze over the sides just a little anyway.

-After you have scooped all of the insides of the potatoes into your mixing bowl add the following – for 3 baking size Russet potatoes I used 2 Tablespoon butter, 1/4 cups gluten free Daisy sour cream, 2 ounces cream cheese, 1/2 teaspoon salt, 1/2 teaspoon freshly ground pepper.
-A pinch of garlic powder is optional.
-On low speed mix the ingredients together until blended.
+After you have scooped all of the insides of the potatoes into your mixing bowl add the following – for 3 baking size Russet potatoes use: